 If you notice any of the following 10 warning signs, don’t ignore them.
 Schedule an appointment with your doctor.

-Decreased or poor judgement: Individuals may experience changes in judgment or decision-making.
+- Decreased or poor judgment: Individuals may experience changes in judgment or decision-making.
 For example, they may use poor judgment when dealing with money or pay less attention to grooming or keeping themselves clean.

 - Withdrawal from work or social activities: A person living with Alzheimer’s disease may experience changes in the ability to hold or follow a conversation.
 As a result, he or she may withdraw from hobbies, social activities or other engagements.
 They may have trouble keeping up with a favorite team or activity.